 On Breaking Blends:

 She put 40% of Cabernet Franc in her Cabernet Sauvignon and received immediate pushback from other winemakers in the Valley.
 Shocked, they asked her why she was putting that “bastard grape” in the Cabernet.
 She saw it completely different.
 Her love for Cabernet Franc came from its beautiful elegance, the aromatic fragrance, and its exquisite feminine touch.
 The tiny berries produced from the Cabernet Franc would be a challenge to grow and harvest.
 They’re fickle in their own right.
-The different dimensions it provided her blends was worth it.
+The different dimensions it provided her blends were worth it.
 “It’s artistic.
 You cannot be bound by norms.
 What I do in the cellar is take the nicest, brightest, juiciest parts and put them in the bottle.” she explained.

 What she celebrates the most about her life on the vineyard?